What to Buy (and Not Buy) in November

 Toys come with some modest discounts in November but prices won't hit a low point just yet.
 In past years, the best time to buy toys has been closer to Christmas.
 During the two weeks leading up to the big day even deeper markdowns will show up on holiday toys.
 Wait as long as you can on this one.

 Collectibles.Are you angling for a "Baby's First Christmas" ornament with the year prominently displayed?
 If so, wait until December to fork over the cash.
 Although the year's dated collectibles go on sale about now, better deals pop up in December.
 And if you can hold out until January, the price declines will be steeper yet -- on a very limited selection, however.

 Seasonal Produce and Food.November is a big month for food.
 Millions of people celebrate Thanksgiving with tables groaning under the weight of a hearty and tasty repast.
 Apples, pears, cranberries, plums, clementines, and pumpkins round out the seasonal assortment of fruit (yes, pumpkins are a fruit) while broccoli, leeks, cabbage, squash, cauliflower, parsnips, celery, chestnuts, potatoes, shallots, turnips, and yams make companionable in-season vegetables you should buy in November.

 You'll also find rock-bottom prices this month on turkey and other game, such as goose, pheasant, and venison.
 Buy one variety for your Thanksgiving feast and freeze a second for a December holiday dinner.

 Finally, November plays host to a handful of notable food holidays, which may help you score deals or find coupons.
-Keep an eye out for deals on National Candy Day on November 4, National Cake Day on November 26, and National Chocolates Day on November 29.
-If nachos are your thing, National Nachos Day is November 6 and you may score deals at local restaurants.
+Keep an eye out for deals for National Candy Day, National Cake Day, and National Chocolates Day, all of which fall in November.
+If nachos are your thing, National Nachos Day also pops up in November and you may score deals at local restaurants.